 I have a sciatic nerve pain… How did it happen?

-May be the result of repetitive movements.
-This may happen when you do a excessive repetitions at the gym, or doing the same movement over and over again.
-As the nerve slides over muscles, tendons and bone, it will become irritated and inflamed.
-The nerve’s outer protective barrier gets damaged and cause swelling, which causes extra pressure.
+Nerve irritation happens due to repetitive movement, in other words doing the same movement over and over again.
+As the nerve glides over muscles, tendons and bone, it will become irritated and inflamed.
+The nerve’s outer protective barrier gets damaged and causes swelling, which causes extra pressure.
 Scarring may form around the nerve, which in turn disrupts its normal glide over the surrounding structures.

 Causes of Sciatica